devops329/devops/instruction/tdd/tdd.md

 Tests: 1 passed, 1 total
 ```

-Strangely our test passes, but that is only because we threw in a default value of zero for our stub implementation and that is the correct response for the Fibonacci position zero.
-This is a good reminder that you shouldn't assume the code is correct just because a test passes.
-Usually you want to see your test fail first and then correct the code to make it pass.
-That way you know it isn't a bug in the test that is hiding a bug in your code.
+Interestingly, our test passes, but only because our stub happens to return `0`.
+This is a crucial TDD lesson: **never assume code is correct just because a test passes.** You should generally see a test fail first (the "Red" phase) before writing the code to make it pass (the "Green" phase).
+This ensures the test is actually validating the logic and isn't a "false positive."

-We will leave that test there to serve as a base case and to make sure we don't break anything as we implement the actual code.

-Let's add another test that covers another basic case so that we can see a failure.
+Let's add a second test case to trigger a failure.

 ```js
 test('fibonacci position 1', () => {